elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 While going through this process, we acknowledged that there is large potential to improve the available metadata unique identifiers.
 Which is also stated in the FAIR principles, stating that digital resources, i.e., data and metadata, are assigned a globally unique and persistent identifier.
 For example, Organizations could be identified by their [ROR](https://ror.org/) and teachers by [ORCID](https://orcid.org) when available.
 During the hackathon we worked on merging such nodes, and bringing this data cleaning effort back to the different teams.
 Our suggestions for metadata providers can be found in [table 1](table-1).

-[Table 1]: table-1	"Proposed usage of @id in bioschemas entries for training"
+[Table 1]: table-1	"Proposed usage of @id in Bioschemas entries for training"

 | Property                                           | Type of identifier                     | Example                                                      |
 | -------------------------------------------------- | -------------------------------------- | ------------------------------------------------------------ |